- Agreement tab in the details panel

 Agreement tab in the details panel

-It is also possible to add a new agreement and see more detailed information about the different agreements connected to the employee.
-This is done inside the "Agreements" tab that is located to the right of "Employee details" in the 'Edit employee' side panel.
-To add a new agreement, click "Add new agreement", insert the correct information and click "Save".
+You can add a new agreement and see more detailed information about the different agreements connected to the employee.
+You can do this inside the "Agreements" tab that is located to the right of "Employee details" in the 'Edit employee' side panel.
+To add a new agreement, click "Add new agreement", insert the correct information, and click "Save".
 You can also view the current agreement of the selected employee in this tab.
 The information listed below is available in the tab and, if the "Use template" checkbox is unticked, you can also edit that information.

 - Agreement template

 - Employment rate